apaz037/k8s-bluegreen-deployment-demo/README.md

 # k8s-bluegreen-deployment-demo
 The purpose of this project is to explore blue green deployments in Kubernetes with Minikube.
-This work is based on Ian Lewis' (Blue Green Deployments with GCP)[https://github.com/ianlewis/kubernetes-bluegreen-deployment-tutorial] Tutorial, but utilizes a local Minikube cluster instead of GCP.
+This work is based on Ian Lewis' [Kubernetes Blue/Green Deplyment Tutorial](https://github.com/ianlewis/kubernetes-bluegreen-deployment-tutorial), but utilizes a local Minikube cluster instead of GCP.

 ## Prerequisites